 Property management companies charge 6% to 10% of gross monthly rents.
 This range varies by location, type, and size of property.
 They draw this fee each month from collected rent and will pay you the balance, less any outstanding additional fees owed.
 Baseline fees typically include the day-to-day management of your property, bill paying, collecting rents, conducting inspections, responding to emergency calls, and coordinating repairs.

-Leasing fees are typically equal to one month’s rent or a percentage between 25%-75% of gross monthly rent.
+Leasing fees are typically equal to one month’s rent or a percentage between 25% to 75% of gross monthly rent.
 Example: Property Management Company X secures a tenant for your vacant unit with a monthly rent of $1,500.
 Company X will charge you from $375 (25%) to $1,500 (one month’s rent).
 This fee is typically collected from either first or last month’s rent after they collect it from the tenant.

 Repair Reserve Fund

-Many property managers charge a repair reserve fee — typically about 1.5% of gross monthly rent.
+Many property managers charge a repair reserve fee—typically about 1.5% of gross monthly rent.
 Property management companies may require you to advance all or a portion of these reserves upon signing an agreement, which they will use for repairs as needed.
 Some landlords ask to be notified of repair costs above $100.
 If a repair costs more than the reserve, you’ll also need to pay those costs, usually upon receipt of the bill.

 Not all property management companies charge lease renewal fees, but you can expect to pay up to $200 per unit if this fee is charged.
 The lease renewal fee includes doing a rental market analysis to ensure tenants pay current updated market rental rates, create new leases and documents, and acquire tenant signatures.
 Lease renewal fees are collected from the first month’s rent of the new lease or billed after a new tenant is secured.

-To budget standard property management fees, it’s important to ask property management companies to review their fee structure including all the various types of fees they charge, how these fees are collected, and when they are due.
+To budget standard property management fees, it’s important to ask property management companies to review their fee structure, including all the various types of fees they charge, how these fees are collected, and when they are due.
 Before entering into a property management agreement, you want to be clear what your upfront costs are and any additional costs you may incur during the year.

 Property Management Contracts

 When searching for a property management company, be sure to ask each one if you can review their property management contract in advance.
 Make sure you understand what both the manager and landlord responsibilities are and how the landlord is protected if the manager does not fulfill their contractual obligations.
-You also want to clearly understand what is and is not negotiable, so you can make sure it will fit your budget and your needs.
+You also want to understand clearly what is and is not negotiable, so you can make sure it will fit your budget and your needs.

 Landlord and Property Manager Responsibilities